Group sub-tasks with parent on issue list

 Now this query will be the default view for all issue lists, and hopefully for all users (I haven't tried logging as a different user).

-#8 Updated by Tomasz Sawicki almost 7 years ago
+#8 Updated by Tomasz Sawicki about 7 years ago

 In order to sort by parent task and task id by default (which makes the subtask tree appear) in app/controllers/issues_controller.rb find index method and change